Achievable logoAchievable logo

 Remembering the difference

-If you ever get confused as to which rule applies to what part of the fraction, try putting an easy example into your calculator:
+If you ever mix up which rule applies to which part of the fraction, try these simple calculator checks:

 0/1 evaluates to 0 when input into a calculator.